 The leading stock and station agents are strongly represented.

-An ambulance services, staffed by trained volunteers and operating as part of the St John Ambulance Service, is based in Lucindale.
-The service has fully-equipped ambulance unit and its own building complex.
+An ambulance service, staffed by trained volunteers and operating as part of the St John Ambulance Service, is based in Lucindale.
+The service has a fully-equipped ambulance unit and its own building complex.